Eunomiac/stone-story/README.md

 Three files that, together, comprise the automation script for my Stone Story gaming.
 I make no claims to how optimal or capable this script is, as I put it together without seeking help from the larger Stone Story community (what can I say, I like to figure things out for myself)!
 I've added comments and some configuration features, which I'll outline below.

 ## Assumptions Before We Begin
-As this is an evolution of my script as I played through Stone Story, it presumes a fairly 'end game' build, with all of the Lost Treasures and a large collection of enchanted weapons and shields.
-I have included checks to avoid throwing errors should you be lacking an item that the script expects, but know that the script operates best when you have the following in your inventory:
+As this is an evolution of my script as I played through Stone Story, it was initially coded for a fairly 'end game' build, with all of the Lost Treasures and a large collection of enchanted weapons and shields.
+I have since added checks and validation to (hopefully) ensure the script functions without presuming anything about the contents of your inventory, but know that the script operates best when you have the following:

-- Bardiche ('big damage' and for cooldown ability)
+- a Bardiche ('big damage' and for cooldown ability)
-- Heavy Hammer (used vs. armor)
+- a Heavy Hammer (used vs. armor)
-- Blade of the Fallen God
+- a Blade of the Fallen God
-- Cultist Mask
+- a Cultist Mask
-- Bashing Shield
+- a Bashing Shield
-- Fire Talisman
+- a Fire Talisman
-- Dash Shield (no need to enchant or upgrade: just used for the dash)
+- a Dash Shield (no need to enchant or upgrade: just used for the dash)
-- Quarterstaff (enchant with cooldown reduction)
+- a Quarterstaff (enchant with cooldown reduction)

+> ## :warning: WARNING :warning:
+> Be sure to break apart all unwanted zero-star items in your inventory before using this script, or the script may erroneously equip something it shouldn't!

 Please post an Issue if you see any errors (such as "`no <X> to equip"`) while running the script without all of the above items.